AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/migration-manual.md

 *CSV locations in Box account*

-## Migration for alternates and equivalents
+## Migration for Alternates and Equivalents

 ### Overview